hardronix122/cutpack/README.md

 (I don't want to spawn lots of garbage which goes like scene.cut.xbx_data.cut.xbx lmao)

 # Checksum tables
-Checksum tables are basically maps that turn hexadecimal 32-bit unsigned integer values of crc32 hashes back into text.
+Checksum tables are basically maps that turn hexadecimal unsigned 32-bit integer values of CRC32 hashes back into text.<br/>
 They are used to get the file formats and names back.

+The default one is available at [data/checksum_table.txt](data/checksum_table.txt)<br/>

 Yup, that's it... -w-

 # Building